johannesvollmer/johannesvollmer.github.io/_posts/2023-06-26-make-unity-reliable.md

 - Fixing Unity's Shortcomings Using a Little Bit of Dark Magic
 - X questionable Strategies regain your Dominance over Unity
 - X Tools I wish I had created right at the start
+- Your Normal Map is not marked as Normal Map!

 audience:
     unity junior dev